-In a world of overwhelming options for your media dollars, it can seem daunting to find the right mix: brand awareness vehicles, experiential opportunities, social and digital integration, retail initiatives—all focused on achieving a number of brand objectives.
+In a world of overwhelming options for your marketing dollars, it can seem daunting to find the right mix: brand awareness vehicles, experiential opportunities, social and digital integration, shopper marketing and channel marketing initiatives—all focused on achieving any number of brand objectives.

-What’s more, you’re being asked to get more out of your media budgets and to show how you are moving product with your brand dollars.
-So ask yourself: If you could hit consumers and retailers with the same budget, why wouldn’t you?
+What’s more, you’re being asked to get more out of your budgets and to show how you are moving product with your efforts.
+So ask yourself: If you could hit two initiatives with the same budget, why wouldn’t you?

 This is what local radio can do for consumer and channel marketing, if you do it right.

-Radio targets consumers using existing media dollars and uses that same media to partner with key retailers.
-The media dollars simultaneously increase consumer awareness and drive purchase, while gaining in-store performance from retailers.
+You can use the same media dollars you’re spending to target consumers to partner with key retailers.
+Your radio budget will increase consumer awareness and drive purchase, while simultaneously gaining in-store performance from retailers.

 But integrating retailers into spots is only the beginning of what you can do on the radio.
-You can drive to retailers with a call to action connected to on-air promotion, as well.
-These promotions can take many forms, such as branded content, contests, or DJ endorsements.
-You can also extend retailer messaging to station social media posts and station appearances and events at the retailer itself.
-The more you integrate, the more the retailers will become connected in shoppers’ minds with your product, the more the perceived value of what you can offer accounts in exchange for performance.
+You can drive to retailers with a call to action connected to branded content, contests, or on-air personality endorsements.
+You can also extend retailer messaging to station social media posts and even events at the retailer itself.
+The more you integrate, the more the retailer will become connected in shoppers’ minds with your product, the more the perceived value of what you can offer accounts in exchange for performance.

-Here, then, are the five steps to a successful retail media marketing campaign:
+Here, then, are the five steps to a successful retailer-integrated radio marketing campaign:

-Performance should also align with your promotional campaign.
+Performance should also align with your marketing efforts.
 For example, when Ragu, Hormel, Sargento and Pillsbury came together for a co-promotional “Pizza Partnership” campaign, CRN recommended asking for secondary displays so that the items could be displayed together, making for a one-stop meal solution.

 For maximum integration, promotional themes and brand messaging should also be extended in-store, but remain flexible enough to adjust depending upon the demands of individual retailers.